Fall Prevention, Fall Arrest and Fall Restraint

 FALL RESTRAINT SYSTEM

-Fall restraint systems act to physically prevent a worker from reaching and potentially falling from an edge.
+Fall restraint systems physically prevent workers from reaching and potentially falling from an edge.

 Various types of fall restraint systems exist, typically involving the worker's connection to a roof anchor point via a lanyard.